Cost of Living in San Diego | Flat Price Moving & Auto Transport

 If you’re not willing to sell your car and move without it, you should take into consideration how much car shipping can cost.
 Of course, the cheapest way to ship a car is not necessarily the best one, so pay attention to who you’re going to hire to do the auto transport for you.

-Gasoline is a bit expensive here, but that is the situation in the entire Golden State – you can expect to pay between $3 and $4 per gallon.
+Gasoline is a bit expensive here, but that is the situation in the entire Golden State – you can expect to pay $5 per gallon.
 But driving a car can be convenient, especially if you are settling in the suburbs.

-On the other hand, public transportation here is quite good, everything works well, and you can choose between buses, trains, or use pedicabs and trolleys when around Downtown.
-The bus network is well developed, and it covers almost the entire county, allowing you to explore the whole area for a small price.
+On the other hand, public transportation here is quite good; everything works well, and you can choose between buses and trains or use pedicabs and trolleys when around Downtown.
+The bus network is well-developed, and it covers almost the entire county, allowing you to explore the whole area for a small price.

 empty streets of San Diego